+The BioArte gut test kit is the only test so far utilizing the 16s approach that can reach species level.
 The gut microbiota is the largest community of microorganisms in the human body that is unique to every one individual, just as a fingerprint.
 Many factors affect the gut microbiota such as nutrition, demographics, geography, lifestyle, gender, genetics, stress, etc. Understanding your gut microbiota gives you insights into your microbial self, and in return, will give you the opportunity to maintain and/or modulate towards balanced wellbeing.

 The BioArte gut microbiota test is carried out from faecal samples and utilizes the sequencing of the 16S rRNA genes of the bacteria in the samples to assess the composition of your gut microbiota.
 The 16S rRNA gene is found in every bacterium and the sequence of this gene allows us to distinguish different groups of bacteria.
 Our technique allows us to analyse your sample down to the species level, meaning that our reports reflect an even more precise picture of the state of your microbiota.

 - Calprotectin – a substance that your body releases when there is inflammation in your intestine.
 It is a protein biomarker and high levels are associated with active inflammatory conditions.

 - Gut acidity – acidity can be tested in order to diagnose a medical condition.
 The pH of human faeces is variable but normally is alkaline.